pykettk/magento2-developer-exam-notes/README.md

 #### 6.4.
 Product Behaviour In The Cart
 > How are configurable and bundle products rendered?

+`view/frontend/layout/checkout_cart_item_renderers.xml` define how products are rendered in the cart.

+Configurable products are shown as a single line item.
+It is shown with the parent product's title and the simple product option selected by the customer.

+Each product in the Bundle product is rendered as a single line item.

 ---
 > How can you create a custom shopping cart renderer?